thiagodnf/visjs-extra-layout-group-sequence/README.md

 See also the list of [contributors](https://github.com/thiagodnf/visjs-extras-groupsequence/graphs/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Contribute

 Contributions to the this project are very welcome!
 We can't do this alone!
 Feel free to fork this project, work on it and then make a pull request.

-## Questions or Suggestions

-Feel free to create <a href="https://github.com/thiagodnf/visjs-extras-groupsequence/issues">issues</a> here as you need

-## License
+## Support my projects

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+I open-source almost everything I can, and I try to reply to everyone needing help using these projects.
+Obviously, this takes time.
+You can integrate and use these projects in your applications for free!
+You can even change the source code and redistribute (even resell it).

+However, if you get some profit from this or just want to encourage me to continue creating stuff, there are few ways you can do it:

 <a href="https://www.buymeacoffee.com/thiagodnf" target="_blank">
   <img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg" alt="Buy Me A Coffee">
 </a>

+Thanks! ❤️